The Summer Bridge Program

 - Attend the Summer Bridge Orientation.

 courses, you are eligible to return for the fall semester.
 However, in order to register

-The Summer Bridge Program for June 2021 is from Wednesday June 23, 2021 to Monday July 26, 2021.
+The Summer Bridge Program for June 2022 is June 27th to July 25th for start and end

 All classes will be held at Clayton State University’s main campus in Morrow, GA.

 Students in the Summer Bridge Program will be able to choose from a limited number

 Yes.
 You will receive grades and 6 hours credit for the courses passed.